House Tour

 After

-The library has gotten some additional use as a play area with the addition of a coffee table and a giant castle.
-Art and accessories have been changed, and there’s a giant fiddle leaf fig, but the general look remains the same.
+The library also worked well as a play area with the addition of a coffee table and a giant castle.
+Art and accessories changed and a giant fiddle leaf fig made its way to the room, but the general look remained the same.

 Our Bedroom